Graylog2/documentation/pages/installation.rst

 You can leave most variables as they are for a first start.
 All of them should be well documented.

-Configure at least these variables in ``/etc/graylog/server/server.conf``:
+Configure at least the following variables in ``/etc/graylog/server/server.conf``:

  * ``is_master = true``
     * Set only one ``graylog-server`` node as the master.
 This node will perform periodical and maintenance actions that slave nodes won't.